cwreynolds/TexSyn/README.md

 “super heavy” run.
 Shorter runs and smaller populations were used earlier in the research with mixed success.
 See section “Background Sets” and Figure 7 in https://doi.org/10.1162/isal_a_00583 for more detail.

+## Building and running TexSyn with PredatorEye

+(This section added January 1, 2025.)

+**Note:** I built TexSyn only on macOS on my Macbook Pro (2021 M1 Max).
+It is unlikely to build on other platforms without changes.
+If you _have_ built TexSyn on other platforms, please let me know what changes you needed to make.

+Build the TexSyn app using Xcode or CMake.
+Then try to run it in parallel with the predator side (EvoCamoVsLearnPredPop.py) as described in the previous section.
+The python script will try to load a pre-trained “generalist predator” model in TensorFlow/Keras format called **20220321_1711_FCD6_rc4**.
+That model is publicly available in this [Google Drive folder](https://drive.google.com/drive/folders/1tJSHUhiqACmXipr-oVvZmCOyDogErVuq?usp=sharing).

+You could download that model directory from Google Drive to your local machine.
+Or as I did, “mount” that Google Drive folder on your local file system using something like [Drive for desktop](https://support.google.com/drive/answer/12178485).
+The python script will be looking for `My Drive/PredatorEye/saved_models/20220321_1711_FCD6_rc4` so if you have copied/mounted elsewhere, your should change the pathname in the python code.

+From the intrepid researchers/developers who _have_ previously tried to build this software, I’ve heard several times about problems with the `withinEpsilon()` function in `Utiliites.h` file.
+Perhaps because any small numerical difference may lead to failing unit tests, probably via a `withinEpsilon()`.
+Again: let me know if you can shed any light.

+Good luck and feel free to contact me (cwr@red3d.com).